-Except as described above under "-Limited Liability," the common units will be fully paid, and unitholders will not be required to make additional contributions.
+Except as described under "-Limited Liability" on pages 106 and 107 the common units will be fully paid, and unitholders will not be required to make additional contributions.

 An assignee of a common unit, after executing and delivering a transfer application, but pending its admission as a substituted limited partner, is entitled to an interest equivalent to that of a limited partner for the right to share in allocations and distributions from us, including liquidating distributions.
 Our general partner will vote and exercise other powers attributable to common units owned by an assignee that has not become a substitute limited partner at the written direction of the assignee.
-Please read "- Meetings; Voting."
+Please read "- Meetings; Voting" beginning on page 115.
 Transferees that do not execute and deliver a transfer application will be treated neither as assignees nor as record holders of common units, and will not receive cash distributions, federal income tax allocations or reports furnished to holders of common units.
-Please read "Description of the Common Units-Transfer of Common Units"
+Please read "Description of the Common Units-Transfer of Common Units" beginning on page 103.